Maria C. Tamargo: Life and education

-Maria Tamargo was born in Baton Rouge, LA in 1951 to Cuban parents.
-She lived in Havana, CUBA from 1952 to 1962, at which time she moved with her family to the United States and has lived there ever since.
+Maria Tamargo was born in Baton Rouge, Louisiana, in 1951 to Cuban parents.
+She lived in Havana, Cuba, from 1952 to 1962, at which time she moved with her family to the United States and has lived there ever since.

-Maria Tamargo received her first degree (B.S.) in Chemistry from the University of Puerto Rico in 1972.
-She moved to Johns Hopkins University where she completed an M.S. in Chemistry in 1974 followed by a Ph.D. in Chemistry in 1978.
+Maria Tamargo received her first degree (B.S.) in chemistry from the University of Puerto Rico in 1972.
+She moved to Johns Hopkins University where she completed an M.S. in chemistry in 1974 followed by a Ph.D. in chemistry in 1978.

-She is married to MacRae Maxfield, also a Chemist and educator, and has two children, Nicolas and Marcela Maxfield.
+She is married to MacRae Maxfield, also a chemist and educator, and has two children, Nicolas and Marcela Maxfield.

-Research and Career
+Research and career

 Maria Tamargo's research covers a wide range of compound semiconductors and she has particular expertise in molecular beam epitaxy.

-After completing her Ph.D. at Johns Hopkins University she spent several years as Technical Staff at AT&T Bell Labs (1978-1984) and Bellcore (1984-1993).
+After completing her Ph.D. at Johns Hopkins University she spent several years as technical staff at AT&T Bell Labs (1978-1984) and Bellcore (1984-1993).

-In 1993 she became a Professor of Chemistry at City College of New York.
-She is a member of the doctoral faculty in Chemistry and Physics at the CUNY Graduate Center, and Electrical Engineering at CCNY.
-Between 2001 and 2007 she held the post of Dean of Science at City College of New York.
+In 1993 she became a professor of chemistry at City College of New York.
+She is a member of the doctoral faculty in chemistry and physics at the CUNY Graduate Center, and electrical engineering at CCNY.
+Between 2001 and 2007 she held the post of dean of science at City College of New York.
 She is currently the center director of the National Science Foundation (NSF) CREST Center for Interface Design and Engineered Assembly of Low Dimensional Systems (IDEALS).

 She is also the author of over 300 papers in the field of semiconductor research.
 She holds a number of patents.